 might contain quotation marks, semicolons,

-characters and other characters significant in SQL statements.
+characters significant in SQL statements.
+Validate input values

-Validate input values to make sure they have only the expected
+to make sure they have only the expected characters.
+Escape any

-accepting input generated by some other program, expect that
+first.
+Even when accepting input generated by some other

-the other program could also have been compromised and be
+program, expect that the other program could also have been

 Because the result sets from SQL queries can be very large, use the appropriate method to retrieve items from the result set as you loop through them. fetchone() retrieves a single item, when you know the result set contains a single row. fetchall() retrieves all the items, when you know the result set contains a limited number of rows that can fit comfortably into memory. fetchmany() is the general-purpose method when you cannot predict the size of the result set: you keep calling it and looping through the returned items, until there are no more results to process.